-These Soft Batch Vegan Chocolate Ice Cream Sandwich Cookies make any ice cream extra special!
+These soft batch vegan Chocolate Ice Cream Sandwich Cookies makes any ice cream extra special!
 Egg free and dairy free, simply delicious!
 Vegan.
 Disclosure: This post is sponsored by Rodelle.
 All opinions are my own.

 Can there even be another level?